eleboys/x2j2x/README.md

 ```

 ## Usages
-I use it when I have provided a json file for my multiple language applications, containing keys and values in a base language and I want to hand in them to some translator (mashine/human) and when I have translations (new values) in a diffrent column I can retransform it to json format using the existing key and new value columns.
+I use it when I have provided a JSON file for my multiple language applications, containing keys and values in a base language and I want to hand them to some translator (machine/human) and when I have translations (new values) in a different column I can retransform it to JSON format using the existing key and new value columns.
 But you can use it for whatever you like :)

 ```javascript